 1967-1968 – Our first building included worship/multipurpose space, 8 classrooms, an office, and a small kitchen.

-1989-1990 – This time we added a new sanctuary, a nursery, an expanded kitchen, and a basement under the sanctuary that became more classroom space and a youth room.
+1989-1990 – We added a new sanctuary, a nursery, an expanded kitchen, and a basement under the sanctuary that became more classroom space and a youth room.

-During our 54 years, Good Shepherd has had 6 called Pastors:
+During our 60 years, Good Shepherd has called seven pastors:

 1959-1964: The Rev. Frederick Puelle